information-sharing-networks/.github/glossary.md

 **Context**

-A datum associated with a given [subject](#subject) that has been demonstrated to be accurate or true to a required level of due diligence.
+- A datum associated with a given [subject](#subject) that has been demonstrated to be accurate or true to a required level of due diligence